rjsingh/Benchmarks/README.md

 Benchmarks
 ==========

-Benchmarks used for testing the Java bytecode to OpenCL code generator
+Benchmarks used for testing the Java bytecode to OpenCL code generator created using Graal.